jeremiahj0823/exoplanet-analysis/README.md

-# Predicting Exoplanet Habitability with Machine Learning
+# Predicting Exoplanet Habitability with ML

 This project uses **NASA Exoplanet Archive** data for determining habitability.